Skip to content

 EventLog

-One record in the EventLog.
-The envelope holds seq / type / actor / trace_id / causation_id; the payload is a typed dataclass.
-Avoid: Message, Record.
+One record on an EventLog stream.
+The envelope holds seq / type / actor / origin / trace_id / causation_idseq is assigned by the log on append — and the payload is a typed dataclass selected by type. → Types & testing

 ContentStore